 Falkowski et. al. (1985) calculated the steady-state growth rates of three species of marine phytoplankton but did not determine maximum growth rates.
-They did determine that the Isochrysis galbana becomes light saturated at 200 μmoles quanta/meter2-second.
+They did determine that the Isochrysis galbana becomes light saturated at 200 μmoles quanta/m2 per second.
 Phytoplankton were grown at 18°C. Excretion rates of less than 5% of gross photosynthesis were observed in Isochrysis galbana, Thalassiosira weisflogii, and Prorecntrum micans.